-Where ${\it C}$ denotes the "Credits" assigned to courses undertaken up to the end of the Program and ${\it GP}$ denotes the "Grade Points" earned by the student in the respective courses.
+Where C denotes the "Credits" assigned to courses undertaken up to the end of the Program and GP denotes the "Grade Points" earned by the student in the respective courses.

-- 16. Grade Sheet: A grade sheet (Marks Memorandum) shall be issued to each student indicating his performance in all courses registered in that semester indicating the SGPA and CGPA. - 17.
+- 16. Grade Sheet: A grade sheet (Marks Memorandum) shall be issued to each student indicating the SGPA and CGPA, provided if he passed all the courses registered in the regular semester-end examinations. - 17.
 Consolidated Grade Sheet: After successful completion of the entire Program of study, a Consolidated Grade Sheet indicating performance of all academic years shall be issued as a final record.
 Duplicate Consolidated Grade Sheet will also be issued, if required, after payment of requisite fee. - 18.
 Award of Degree: The Degree shall be conferred and awarded by Jawaharlal Nehru Technological University Anantapur, Ananthapuramu on the recommendations of the Chairman, Academic Council, SVEC (Autonomous) - 18.1.
 Eligibility: A student shall be eligible for the award of M.C.A Degree if he fulfills all the following conditions: - 18.1.1.
 Registered and successfully completed all the components prescribed in the Program of study to which he is admitted. - 18.1.2.
 Successfully acquired all the required credits as specified in the curriculum of post graduate degree program MCA within the stipulated time. - 18.1.3.
 Obtained CGPA greater than or equal to 5.0 (Minimum requirement for declaring as passed). - 18.1.4.
 Has NO DUES to the College, Hostel, and Library etc. and to any other amenities provided by the College. - 18.1.5.
-No disciplinary action is pending against him. - 18.2.
+No disciplinary action is pending against him.

+18.2.
 Award of Division: Declaration of Division is based on CGPA.